Thomas Preining

-Thomas Preining (born 21 July 1998) is an Austrian racing driver who is the 2018 German Porsche Carrera Cup champion.
+Thomas Preining (born 21 July 1998) is an Austrian racing driver, currently competing in Deutsche Tourenwagen Masters, where he is the 2023 champion.
+He also won the 2018 German Porsche Carrera Cup championship.

 Career

 Formula 4

 Preining's first season in single seaters was in 2015 with German team ADAC Berlin-Brandenburg where he competed at the first two rounds in the ADAC Formula 4 Championship where he got a podium in only his third race at this level at Oschersleben.
 Preining finished the season with 16 points.

 Preining competed in another F4 championship in 2015 where he raced at the first round in the Italian F4 Championship at Vallelunga with German team Mücke Motorsport.
 His best finish was 10th.

 In 2016 he returned to the ADAC F4 grid for the full season but this time racing for Austrian team Lechner Racing.
 Preining would go on to finished the season with two wins and a further 4 podiums, this helped him to 4th in the championship with 180.5 points.
 Championship winner, Joey Mawson, finished 193.5 points ahead of Preining.

 Like with the German championship, Preining returned to race in the Italian F4 Championship in 2016.
 He only competed one round and his best result was 12th.